-At the State Level, the implementation of the scheme is monitored by the State Level Steering and Monitoring Committee which is chaired by the Chief Secretary himself.
+At the State Level, the implementation of the scheme is monitored by the State Level Steering and Monitoring Committee which is chaired by the Chief Secretary Government of Punjab himself.
 At the district level, the District Level Steering and Monitoring committee is headed by the Deputy Commissioner with other departmental officers as members.
-At the Sub Divisional Level, the committee is headed by the
+At the Sub Divisional Level, the committee is headed by the Sub

-Sub Divisional Magistrate concerned with the officers of the Department of Education and other members.
+Divisional Magistrate concerned with the officers of the Department of Education and other members.